 Watch the trailer

-Adams has lectured on the Personal Narrative at USC Film School and served on the Montana Committee for the Humanities Speakers Bureau for her work on First Congresswoman Jeannette Rankin and poet Emily Dickinson.
+Adams has lectured on the Personal Narrative at USC Film School and served on the Montana Committee for the Humanities Speakers Bureau for her work on Jeannette Rankin and Emily Dickinson.
 Ms. Adams won The People’s Choice Award at Malibu Film Festival for co-writing and directing documentary A Bittersweet Tale, about recovering heroin addict, Bara Byrnes.
-She is also an award winning costume designer for the movie Four Winds at L.A.
-Movie Awards.

-With 30 years’ experience as a playwright, director and teaching young people across the globe, Ms. Adams has championed the healing power of Creativity.
-Children of the Long White Cloud is the name of her cultural work with the Maori teens of New Zealand, and River Mountain Repertory is a youth program she founded in Virginia City, Montana in 1997.
+With 40 years experience as a playwright, director and teacher, Ms. Adams has championed the healing power of Creativity.
+Children of the Long White Cloud is the name of her cultural work with Maori teens, and River Mountain Repertory is a youth program she founded in Virginia City Montana in 1997.

 Ms. Adams is former Madam Mayor of National Historic Landmark, Virginia City, Montana, where she brought 400 goats to eat the noxious weeds instead of using toxic chemicals.
 Billings Gazette article.